Super Lawyers

 State Farm is not our favorite insurance company defendant.
 Historically, it is the most likely insurance company in Maryland to force a case to go to trial.
 Our primary complaint with State Farm is that it does not offer fair settlement amounts to resolve claims without filing lawsuits.

 Still, there are a few nice things about dealing with this insurer.
 In first-party uninsured and underinsured motorist cases, you will get your State Farm settlement payout even if you do not settle.
 So the insurer writes a settlement check for the last offer it makes before the trial.
-It is also quick to pay excess verdicts that are over its policy limits if its insured is sued.
+It is also quick to pay excess verdicts over its policy limits if its insured is sued.
 Our State Farm lawyers have hit verdicts more than the policy limits and State Farm paid the claim without quibbling.

-State Farm’s First Settlement Offer settlementstatefarm
+State Farm’s First Settlement Offer

 There are some reasons our lawyers believe this occurs.
-State Farm's pain and suffering calculator comes up light in the hands of their insurance claims adjusters.
-But think State Farm’s in-house lawyers–with exceptions—tend to be more reasonable than its insurance adjusters.
+State Farm’s pain and suffering calculator comes up light in the hands of their insurance claims adjusters.
+But I think State Farm’s in-house lawyers–with exceptions—tend to be more reasonable than its insurance adjusters.

 The compensation payouts also increase as the trial date gets closer.
 Like every insurance company, State Farm takes a more critical look at its arguments and the real quality of the claim.
 They often toss the State Farm settlement calculator once punches start getting thrown in pre-trial discovery.
 The State Farm lawyer handling the case gives more direct legal advice to the claims adjuster about the risk of trial.
 Expect more pragmatism, too.
-It is not uncommon throughout litigation for this carrier to admit their driver’s responsibility after previously denying fault.
+It is common throughout litigation for this carrier to admit their driver’s responsibility after denying fault.

 Sample First Offer Settlement Amounts